 Michal found his CX500 stashed away in an old guy’s shed where it had been sitting for the past 5 years.
-“The condition of bike was ok, no accidents, no rust on major elements, engine worked after adding fresh plugs and a new battery.
-Most of electrical elements were working and the complete documentation was available as well.”
-With 70,000km on the clock and the bike covered in storage grime it looked exactly how you’d imagine a 34 year old bike to look and Michal had some hesitations.
+“The condition of bike was ok, no accidents, no rust on major elements, the engine worked after adding fresh plugs and a new battery.
+Most of the electrical elements were working and the complete documentation was available as well.”
+With 70,000km on the clock and the bike covered in storage grime, it looked exactly how you’d imagine a 34-year-old bike to look and Michal had some hesitations.
 “In the beginning when I first saw the bike I wasn’t sure on which direction to take or if I should even continue.
 It was my first build and I don’t have experience in mechanics.
-I decided to avoid radical changes to the bikes structure and rather focus on basic servicing and visual elements.
+I decided to avoid radical changes to the structure of the bike and rather focus on basic servicing and visual elements.
 I renovated or replaced all the worn running gear with a knowledgable friend and hopefully prepared it for the next 30 years.”

 The bike was torn down to it’s basic elements; engine, frame, wheels, front and rear end.
 Each part was then cleaned and restored.
 New and secondhand parts were sourced to replace things like the exhausts, lighting and instruments and a new wiring loom was put together.
 “The frame and other painted elements were mechanically cleaned before being resprayed.
 During the rebuild I realised that the overall geometry of the bike was less sharp than I had planned.
 The front sat higher than in my initial design I wanted to have flat “spine” however this would require changes to rear frame.”